What is Munchausen syndrome by proxy?

 A person with MSBP often:

-Has medical skills or
+- Has medical skills or experience.

-Seems devoted to her child.
+- Seems devoted to his or her child.

-sympathy and attention.
+- Looks for sympathy and attention.

-Needs to feel powerful and in
+- Needs to feel powerful and in control.

-Does not see her behavior as harmful.
+- Does not see his or her behavior as harmful.

 What are the clues that a person may have Munchausen syndrome by proxy?